-Some of the signs in canine dementia are difficult to notice at first such as walking in circles around the owner.
+Some of the signs of canine dementia are difficult to notice at first.
+Some dogs act drunk and wobbly while other dogs walk in circles around their owner.

 In this article, I’ll share my aunt’s experience with euthanizing her dog with dementia.
 Also, I’ll discuss what dementia means for a dog’s quality of life, the right time to put them down, and how long your pup may have left before seriously considering euthanization.

 What is CCD in Dogs?

 Dog dementia, also known as Canine Cognitive Dysfunction (CCD) or Canine Cognitive Dysfunction Syndrome (CDS) is a cognitive disorder in dogs with effects like Alzheimer’s in humans.
 It’s an insidious condition related to the aging of a dog’s brain leading to behavioral changes and loss of comprehension, memory, and learning.

 According to Parkside Animal Hospital, 62% of older dogs between 11 to 16 years of age demonstrate one or more signs of CCD or dementia.
 As the dog grows older, the percentage increases.

 Canine dementia occurs when a sticky protein called beta-amyloid accumulates in the front part of the dog’s brain to the point that it produces plaque.
 The plaques accumulate around the neurons resulting in the nerve cells breaking down.
 This decreases the number of neurotransmitters.
 The dead cells are then replaced with spinal fluid.